AriFordsham/GHCWiki/data-parallel/closure-conversion/class-less.md

 ## Closure conversion without indexed types

 The following scheme approaches the problem of mixing converted and unconverted code from the point of view of GHC's Core representation, avoiding the use of classes as much as possible.
 In particular, the scheme gracefully handles any declarations that themselves cannot be converted, but occur in a converted module.
+The two essential ideas are that (1) we move between converted and unconverted values/code using a conversion isomorphism and (2) we treat unconverted declarations differently depending on whether or not they involve arrows; e.g., the definition of `Int` by way of unboxed values (which we cannot convert) doesn't prevent us from using `Int`s *as is* in converted code.

 ### Conversion status

-We add to all declaration that are affected by closure conversion a value of type
+To all `TyCon`s, `DataCon`s, and `Id`s, we add a value of type

 ```wiki
 data StatusCC a